pachyderm/docs-content/latest/concepts/pipeline-concepts/datum/join.md

 ## Outer Join

-Pachyderm also supports outer joins.
+{{%productName%}} also supports outer joins.
 Outer joins include everything an inner join does plus the files that didn't match anything.
 Inputs can be set to outer semantics independently.
 So while there isn't an explicit notion of "left" or "right" outer joins, you can still get those semantics, and even